vipulnaik/contractwork/succession-plan.md

 and Sebastian Sanchez ([worker file](https://github.com/vipulnaik/contractwork/blob/master/contributor-lists/sebastian-sanchez-list.mediawiki)).

-NOTE: In late August / early September 2024, a number of new contract workers were added, four of them temporarily and one for the long term.
-The contractwork repo is still in the process of being updated with information about these workers.
+NOTE: In late August 2024, a number of new contract workers were added, four of them temporarily and one for the long term.
 Note that since all of these workers started work in 2024, they would not be eligible for any additional payments in the event of Vipul Naik's death within 2024.
 Moreover, with the exception of Gabriel Bobis, all of them are on limited-term engagements and will therefore not be eligible for additional severance pay after the end of their work.

 ### Continuation option